New Legislation Positions Indiana at the Forefront of Immigration Enforcement

 Overview

 As originally introduced, SB 76 had weak enforcement measures, particularly regarding employer sanctions.
 However, it received a hearing in the Senate Judiciary Committee because the bill’s main author was also the chairman of the committee.
 SB 76 passed out of committee and went to the Senate floor, where it was further weakened by several amendments.
-Still, SB 76 passed the Senate by a vote of 37-7 (with 5 legislators excused) and traveled to the House.
+Still, SB 76 passed the Senate by a vote of 37-7 (with five legislators excused) and traveled to the House.

 The House Judiciary Committee held a hearing on SB 76 on February 2, 2026.
 In the hearing, committee members adopted a broad amendment that closed many of the loopholes in the Senate language.
 Some of the critical changes included adding tougher enforcement measures for employers that hire illegal aliens and authorizing the attorney general to enforce compliance with U.S. Immigration and Customs Enforcement (ICE) detainers.